Neproxx/life-compass/README.md

-# life-compass
+# life

-Flutter application to help me organize different parts of my life
+A Flutter app to help you manage your life.